 - While the cauliflower and potatoes are roasting, start the curry.
-Add 1 tbsp of olive oil to a medium size saute pan and saute the onion for 3-4 minutes, or until soft.
-Add the tomatoes, garlic, ginger, chilli peppers juice of remaining lemon and 2 tbsp of water and continue sauteing for a further 5 minutes.
+Add 1 tablespoon of olive oil to a medium size saute pan and saute the onion for 3-4 minutes, or until soft.
+Add the tomatoes, garlic, ginger, chilli peppers juice of remaining lemon and 2 tablespoon of water and continue sauteing for a further 5 minutes.

 - Add the spices and saute for a further two minutes.

 - Pour the coconut milk into the pan, add the chickpeas and give everything a good stir and allow to simmer for 10 minutes, or until the sauce has thickened.

 - Add the roasted cauliflower and potatoes.
 Garnish with fresh coriander.